-The voluntary carbon market (often shortened to VCM) is an important mechanism for driving money to projects generating a climate-positive impact by reducing or avoiding greenhouse gas (GHG) emissions.
-Carbon credits are issued by those who verify that climate impact has taken place.
-People and organizations can then buy them for planet-positive impact.
+The voluntary carbon market (often shortened to VCM) is an important mechanism for driving money to projects creating a climate-positive impact by reducing or avoiding greenhouse gas (GHG) emissions.
+Carbon credits are issued by those who certify that climate impact has taken place.
+People and organizations can then buy them and retire them to claim positive environmental impact.
 Each carbon credit represents a measurable and verifiable removal, reduction, or avoidance of GHG emissions.
 These credits are denominated in tCO2e, which means tonne of CO2 equivalent.

 Carbon standards govern the methodologies which define how climate impact is created and verified.
 Every carbon project needs to follow these methodologies to show it meets minimum quality criteria.
 Once a project’s impact has been verified, standards bodies issue carbon credits to the project.
 Carbon standards play a key role in ensuring carbon credit quality, and buyers and offsetters value the stamp of approval that standards bodies give to carbon credits.

 Currently, Verra and Gold Standard are the two most trusted entities setting carbon standards.
 Smaller standards bodies issue less than a quarter of the voluntary market carbon credits each year.

 To get carbon credits issued, each project needs to follow high-level requirements and processes, and use certain accounting methodologies that describe which data should be monitored.
 These methodologies vary depending on the carbon credit-generating activity.
 A project that is protecting forests from deforestation, for example, needs to collect different data than a wetland restoration project.
 The same applies to technology-based methodologies: projects that focus on capturing methane emitted from coal beds have different data requirements than ones that provide charging infrastructure for electric vehicles.
 Independent third parties — a list of validation/verification bodies authorized by each standard — assess projects according to set rules and requirements.